microsoft/microsoft-ui-xaml-specs/active/XamlServiceProvider/XamlServiceProviderApi.md

 ## IProvideValueTarget interface
 Provides a target object and property.

-Xaml MarkupExtensions offer this interface in the IXamlServiceProvider parameter.
+Xaml markup extensions offer this interface in the IXamlServiceProvider parameter.
 The target object/property are the instance and property identifier that the markup extension is being set on.

 ## IRootObjectProvider interface
-Describes a service that can return the root object of markup being parsed.
+Describes a service that can return the root object of the markup tree being parsed.

-Xaml MarkupExtensions offer this interface in the IXamlServiceProvider parameter.
+Xaml markup extensions offer this interface in the IXamlServiceProvider parameter.
 The root object is the root of the markup being loaded.

 ## IUriContext interface
-Provided by the Xaml loader to MarkupExtensions to expose the base URI of the markup being loaded
+Provided by the Xaml loader to markup extensions to expose the base URI of the markup being loaded

-Xaml MarkupExtensions offer this interface in the IXamlServiceProvider parameter.
+Xaml markup extensions offer this interface in the IXamlServiceProvider parameter.
 The URI is that of the markup file being loaded (the `resourceLocator' value passed to [Application.LoadComponent](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Application.LoadComponent)).